LearnersGuild/brand/README.md

 1. Clone the repository.

-2. Setup [pow][pow].
+2. Setup and run [mehserve][mehserve].
 Then figure out which port you intend to use and create the pow config file:

-        $ echo 9003 > ~/.pow/brand.learnersguild
+        $ echo 9003 > ~/.mehserve/brand.learnersguild

 3. Set your `NODE_ENV` environment variable: